-- Take good care of the equipment and avoid damaging devices. - Get their device repaired or replaced if damaged. - Keep equipment away from food and drinks. - Use technology only according to teacher instructions. - Bring their device to school fully charged each morning. - Use and return devices only under teacher supervision. - Use only those areas of the network/cloud permitted to them. - Cite their sources. - Sign out of their account when finished using it. - Only use the devices with a school-provided account.
+- Take good care of the equipment and avoid damaging devices. - Get your device repaired or replaced if damaged. - Keep equipment away from food and drinks. - Use technology only according to teacher instructions. - Bring your device to school fully charged each morning. - Use and return devices only under teacher supervision. - Use only those areas of the network/cloud permitted to you. - Cite your sources. - Sign out of your account when finished using it. - Only use the devices with a school-provided account.